kurron/c4-architecture-template/guidebook/guidebook.md

 1. Technical people only

 # Constraints
-1. Summarize the constraints your're working in and some of the decisions that have been made for you
+1. Summarize the constraints your are working in and some of the decisions that have been made for you
 1. Time, budget and resources
 1. Approved technology lists and technology constraints
 1. Target deployment platform
 1. Existing systems and integration standards
-1. Local standards (eg development, coding, etc)
+1. Local standards (e.g. development, coding, etc)
-1. Public standards (eg. HTTP, SOAP, XML, XML Schema, WSDL, etc)
+1. Public standards (e.g. HTTP, SOAP, XML, XML Schema, WSDL, etc)
 1. Standard protocols
 1. Standard message formats
 1. Size of software development team